crisnct/simplecontactsmanager/README.md

   - MYSQL_USER - required
   - MYSQL_PASSWORD - required
   - MYSQL_PORT - optional, default is 3307
 - The contacts-service app will start on port 9001 and the weather-service app will start on port 9000.
-So if one of those ports are taken by other process then feel free to change it in the docker-compose.yml and DockerFile files.
+So if one of those ports are taken by other process then feel free to change it in the docker-compose.yml, DockerFile and application.yml files.
 - In the simplecontactsmanager folder perform this command:
 ```bash
   docker compose up --build